Ontario unveils employment strategy for people with disabilities

 Advocates largely agreed, but could only take their optimism so far in the absence of a more detailed plan.

-“At this point I’m not clear what the entire strategy is,” said Peter Asanathopoulos, senior manager of government relations with Spinal Cord Injury Ontario.
+“At this point I’m not clear what the entire strategy is,” said Peter Athanasopoulos, senior manager of government relations with Spinal Cord Injury Ontario.
 “I just know that there’s four pillars, and they sound like the right pillars.
 So what does that mean overall for Ontarians seeking employment?”

 Activist David Lepofsky of the Access for Ontarians with Disabilities Act Alliance offered modest praise for the government’s efforts to reach out to youth, but criticized the long delay in announcing the strategy and called for more concrete details.